dagraham/nts-dgraham/README.md

 ### Overview

 _nts_ is pure python and runs in a terminal window on any platform that supports python >= 3.7.3.
-Its purpose is to ease both the recording of information and its subsequent retrieval.
+Its purpose is to facilitate both recording and retrieving information.
+Further information is available at [github](https://github.com/dagraham/nts-dgraham), the _nts_ discussion group at [groups.io](https://groups.io/g/nts) and [PyPI](https://pypi.org/project/nts-dgraham/).

 Notes are recorded in plain text files with the extension ".txt" located anywhere below the _nts data_ directory.
-Note files are simple:
+Note files have a simple format:

 * Each note begins with a "+" in the first column followed by a space and then the title of the note.